-- Monitoring the receipt of technical reports and the review of these reports to ensure that the subaward performance goals are achieved and documenting the receipt and review of these reports. - Reviewing and approving subrecipient invoices to make sure the expenses follow the subrecipient approved budget and are reasonable relative to the work performed. - Monitoring subrecipient progress by performing periodic evaluations in the form of on-site visits, and/or regular communication and documenting the visits or communications in your files. - Requesting "audits" if necessary. - Follow up on any deficiencies identified through audits or on-site reviews.
+- Monitoring the receipt of technical reports and the review of these reports to ensure that the subaward performance goals are achieved and documenting the receipt and review of these reports. - Reviewing subrecipient invoices to make sure the expenses follow the subrecipient approved budget and are reasonable relative to the work performed, and also documenting the review and approval of these invoices for payment. - Monitoring subrecipient progress by performing periodic evaluations in the form of on-site visits, and/or regular communication and documenting the visits or communications in your files. - Requesting "audits" if necessary. - Follow up on any deficiencies identified through audits or on-site reviews.